Michael Tubbs: Post-mayoral political involvement

 On March 11, 2021, he was appointed by California Governor Gavin Newsom as a special adviser for economic mobility and opportunity.
-In June 2021, 11 U.S. mayors announced they had formed a coalition, called Mayors Organized for Reparations and Equity, to enact reparations program in their cities; Tubbs was named an emeritus member.
+In June 2021, 11 U.S. mayors announced they had formed a coalition, called Mayors Organized for Reparations and Equity, to enact reparations programs in their cities; Tubbs was named an emeritus member.
 In 2022, Tubbs founded a nonprofit organization to address wealth inequities — End Poverty in California (EPIC).
 As part of his nonprofit work and his duties to the Governor, Tubbs toured California to interview people who are living in poverty.
 Tubbs has continued to lead Mayors for Guaranteed Income and its expanded organization Counties for Guaranteed Income.

+In 2024, Tubbs was a fellow at the USC Center for the Political Future.

+2026 lieutenant gubernatorial election

+In July 2024, Tubbs announced his intent to run for Lieutenant Governor of California in 2026.
+Tubbs has received endorsements from former U.S. Senator Laphonza Butler and current U.S. Representatives Sam Liccardo and Lateefah Simon.